-A visit to Toledo’s old town will stun the senses with building after building begging to be photographed for posterity!
+A visit to Toledo’s old town will stun the senses with building after building begging to be photographed for posterity.
 Magnificent synagogues, churches, mosques, markets and museums, all sitting on a mountaintop, will not fail to impress.
-Also not to be missed is one of Spain’s biggest festivals, Corpus Christi, which draws crowds from all over, when a colourful procession moves though a two kilometre stretch around Toledo Town.
+Another festival not to be missed is Corpus Christi, which draws crowds from all over, when a colourful procession moves though a two kilometre stretch around Toledo Town.
 We have outlined some of our favourite tourist attractions below for you to review.

 Alcázar of Toledo

 Staring down on Toledo Town from a high is this hugely impressive stone fortress.
 Inside the rectangular-shaped fortress is a military museum, a staggeringly large public library and a fabulous viewing point to look out over Toledo.
 An audio guide is available for your tour and there is a café on site to keep the hunger at bay!